 - No antivirus in the cheapest plan

-Surfshark might surprise many, as it’s high up on our list of best VPNs to use in China.
+Surfshark might surprise many, as it’s high up on our list of the best VPN for China 2026.
 This cheap little VPN offers the Camouflage Mode or obfuscation, which masks your VPN traffic and makes it easy to get over the Great Firewall.
-Surfshark worked six out of ten times in our tests; great for a $1.99/mo VPN.
+Surfshark worked 6 out of 10 times in our tests; great for a $1.99/mo VPN.
+Surfshark uses WireGuard for optimal stability and connection speed.
+Security consists of MultiHop servers that route traffic through 2 servers for stronger, layered encryption

 - OpenWeb/Stealth VPN protocols